 It is a priority for the Minister of Conservation that stewardship land across the country is reclassified appropriately.
 It is an important project that will determine the future of large areas of public conservation land.

-Have your say on the future of 504 pieces of stewardship land on the West Coast and help determine the best outcome for these pieces of land.
+We asked for your say on the future of 504 pieces of stewardship land on the West Coast to help determine the best outcome for these pieces of land.

 Background to the notification